Home Our Dogs Puppies Co-Owns Family About Us Info Fun&Games Rescue LINKS

 every Ridgeback puppy goes to a forever home with loving humans.
 But not here,

 not now.
-There are many Ridgebacks and almost-Ridgebacks out there waiting for
+There are many Ridgebacks and almost-Ridgebacks out there waiting

-If you can't adopt right now, at least support the cause with a trip to their
+for good homes.
+If you can't adopt right now, at least support the cause

 POST